dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 $ perf record -e cycles:pp -- ./a.exe
 ```

-[TODO]: For Denis: show example of regular vs. precise events?

 Precise events provide a relief for performance engineers as they help to avoid misleading data that often confuses beginners and even senior developers.
 The TMA methodology heavily relies on precise events to locate the exact line of source code where the inefficient execution takes place.

 ### Analyzing Memory Accesses {#sec:sec_PEBS_DLA}